What service should you offer?

 (Now I’m not a nutrition coach, so these examples may be ridiculous.
 They’re not meant to be accurate but only to illustrate how you could perform this exercise.)

 Brainstorm at least 20 ideas.
-Write down even those ideas that sound far-fetched or crazy.
+Write down even those ideas that sound far-fetched or unrealistic.
 You’re only brainstorming, after all.

 When you think you’ve exhausted all the possibilities, go back to your ideas.
 Make a shortlist of offers that: